redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 The ability to use GRE tunnels with Open vSwitch has finally arrived in RHEL!
 GRE tunnels encapsulate isolated layer 2 network traffic in IP packets that are routed between compute and networking nodes using the hosts' network connectivity and routing tables.
 Using GRE tunnels as tenant networks in Neutron avoids the need for a network interface connected to a switch configured to trunk a range of VLANs.
 Here are simple instructions for taking advantage of GRE for tenant networks.

 Packstack does not yet have support for configuring GRE tunnels, so start out with a normal multi-node openvswitch-based deployment, such as is described in [Neutron_with_OVS_and_VLANs](Neutron_with_OVS_and_VLANs).

+New packstack deployments should install the GRE-enabled kernel and openvswitch packages by default.
+Existing deployments may need "yum update" run on each node.
+Make sure the following packages (or newer) are present:

+*   kernel-2.6.32-358.114.1.openstack.el6.gre.2.x86_64.rpm
+*   openvswitch-1.11.0_8ce28d-1.el6ost.x86_64.rpm

-If creating a new deployment, set the tenant_network_type to 'gre' and don't bother specifying a range of VLAN tags:
+If creating a new deployment, select GRE tenant networks and don't bother specifying a range of VLAN tags in the packstack answer file:

       CONFIG_QUANTUM_OVS_TENANT_NETWORK_TYPE=gre
 `CONFIG_QUANTUM_OVS_VLAN_RANGES=`<physical network for external network>

 The above assumes a provider external network is being used.
-If not, CONFIG_QUANTUM_OVS_VLAN_RANGES does not need to be set.
+If an external bridge (br-ex) is being used instead, CONFIG_QUANTUM_OVS_VLAN_RANGES does not need to be set.

 If modifying an existing deployment to use GRE tenant networks, run the following on the controller node: